About History Unfolded

 There is a lot of big text in this newspaper.
 How do I know which headline goes with the story?

 On many front pages from the 1930s and 1940s, you will see quite a lot of information: possibly over a dozen stories on a single page, headlines, sub-headlines, doglegs, weather, stocks, and more.
 To learn how you can wade through all this information and find which headline goes with the article you're looking for, visit How to Read Old Newspapers.

 What’s a byline and what if there isn’t one?

 A byline gives the name of the author of an article.
 A byline is traditionally placed between the title and the body of the article.
 In some cases the author of an article is a wire service, which is a news agency that gathers news reports and sells them to subscribing news organizations.
-Large wire services include Agence France-Presse, Associated Press, and Reuters.
-If there is not a byline on your article, leave that field blank.
+Large wire services at the time included the Associated Press (AP), the United Press (UP), and the International News Service (INS).